andrewferlitsch/Gap/README.md

 ## Prerequites

-The Epipog framework extensives uses a number of open source applications/modules.
+The GAP framework extensively uses a number of open source applications/modules.
 The following applications and modules will need to be installed on your computer/laptop:

   1. Artifex's Ghostscript - extracting text from text PDF
   2. ImageMagic's Magick - extracting image from scanned PDF
   3. Google's Tesseract - OCR of scanned/image captured text
   4. NLTK (Natural Language Toolkit) - stemming/lemmatizer/parts of speech annotation
   5. unidecode - romanization of latin character codes
+  6. numpy - high performance in-memory arrays (tensors)
+  7. hd5 - high performance of on-disk data (tensors) access

 ## Installation